BCDigSchol/missionary-grammars/app/views/pages/prosopography.html.md

 ### Missionary organizations:
 This file provides a succinct overview of the provenance of the various missionary organizations represented in the corpus.
 All information is assembled from the missionary orders’ official websites.

+## Places of Publication
+This file organizes texts in the corpus according to their place of publication.